dss-extensions/dss_capi/README.md

     bash build/build_macos_x64.sh
 ```

+Similar steps are required for the ARM64 version.

 ## Usage and examples

 To understand the main concepts of DSS C-API and how it handles memory, see [the usage document](https://github.com/dss-extensions/dss_capi/blob/master/docs/usage.md).